gourav7488/Gourav/Conduct an Audit/Conduct a security audit.md

 These three principles work together to form the cornerstone of effective information security strategies.

-## Beyond CIA we have to study to more things Belongs to security Piller
+## Beyond CIA we have to study two more things Belongs to security Piller

 ![image](https://github.com/user-attachments/assets/1dafb0ec-3287-4d2c-8b05-7c50f81d7c33)